 The story starts in 1937 during the Spanish Civil War and immediately confronts us with the stupidity and absurdity of the conflict.
 Here we see a circus troupe forced to fight by the Republican Militia instead of entertaining children.
-As most of the plot takes place some 30 years later, the anti-war allegory quickly fades – or better yet, turns into a grotesque satire of the Francoist dictatorship.
-Its narrative heavily criticising the period of Spanish history it reflects.
-The story follows Javier (Carlos Areces), a sad clown who joins the circus only to fall in love with the trapeze artist Natalia (Carolina Bang).
+As most of the plot takes place some 30 years later, the anti-war allegory quickly fades – or better yet, turns into a grotesque satire of the Francoist dictatorship – it’s narrative heavily critical of the period of Spanish history it reflects.
+The story follows Javier (Carlos Areces), a sad clown who joins the circus and falls in love with the trapeze artist Natalia (Carolina Bang).
 However, Natalia is in a toxic relationship with the troupe’s funny clown, Sergio (Antonio de la Torre).

 READ MORE: THE ADVENTURES OF WOLFBOY

 Iglesia’s film holds a grotesque, disturbing, yet beautiful atmosphere that pulls the audience in and doesn’t let go.
 This is primarily due to the superb cinematography, music and unpredictable plot, which perfectly dovetails gory horror, black comedy and a bizarre, yet tragic love story.